The Car Connection Volkswagen Touareg Overview

 The aim of this most recent update was to move the Touareg upmarket some to make room for the upcoming three-row crossover that's due by the end of 2017.

-Volkswagen Touareg History
+Volkswagen Touareg history

-First introduced to the U.S. for the 2004 model year, the Touareg looks far more like a tall wagon than a truck; but it has more trucklike ability than most modern utility vehicles, with ruggedness for off-roading and impressive trailer-towing ability.
-Early models were powered by either a 220-horsepower, 3.2-liter V-6 (actually VW's narrow-angle VR6 engine) or a 310-hp, 4.2-liter V-8.
-Later that year—and also for the 2006 model year, but not for 2005—VW made what is still regarded by some to be the king of the Touareg models: a Touareg TDI model, powered by a turbocharged, direct-injection diesel V-10, making 310 hp and 553 pound-feet of torque, giving the Touareg the ability to tow heavy trailer loads without breaking a sweat.
+The first-generation Touareg was introduced in the U.S. for the 2004 model year.
+This version looked far more like a tall wagon than a truck, but it actually had more trucklike ability than most modern utility vehicles, with rugged off-roading chops and impressive trailer-towing ability.
+Early models were powered by either a 220-hp, 3.2-liter V-6 (actually VW's narrow-angle VR6 engine) or a 310-hp, 4.2-liter V-8.
+Later that year—and also for the 2006 model year, but not for 2005—VW made what is still regarded by some to be the king of the Touareg models: a Touareg TDI model, powered by a turbocharged, direct-injection diesel V-10, making 310 hp and a massive 553 pound-feet of torque.
+It gave the Touareg the ability to tow heavy trailer loads without breaking a sweat.

 The V-6 Touareg models were a different story entirely.
 With just 220 hp to move more than 5,000 pounds—and not a lot of low-range torque—the engine felt overwhelmed and performance was sluggish even though the 6-speed automatic transmission offered Tiptronic manual control and did its best.
 A new, 276-hp, 3.6-liter version of the VR6, introduced for 2007, was the first V-6 model to prove adequate.
 The V-8 model wasn't downright fast either, but it accelerated briskly enough and cruised comfortably; that engine was upgraded to 350 hp in 2007.